lgloege/abemis/docs/index.rst

 wich activities and emission factors requring additional information.
 This is where ``abemis`` shines.

+Abemis is based on the `GHG protocol for cities <https://ghgprotocol.org/ghg-protocol-cities>`_ and `2006 IPCC Guidelines for National Greenhouse Gas Inventories <https://www.ipcc-nggip.iges.or.jp/public/2006gl/>`_.

 .. note::

    Contributions are encouraged as this project is a work in progress.